-PCR stands for Polymerase Chain Reaction, a biochemical process used to amplify target DNA sequences.
+PCR stands for "Polymerase Chain Reaction" which is a biochemical process used to amplify target DNA sequences.
 Since its invention in 1983, PCR has become a bedrock technology in molecular biology and biomedical science.
 DNA consists of two strands of nucleic acid units bound together by pairs of matching bases.
-When DNA is heated to a certain temperature (usually 94-98°C), the two strands come apart, exposing the bases.
-Through ensuing cooling and heating cycles, the exposed bases on both strands can then be matched to new bases, creating two new double helices.
-Done over and over, this process can exponentially grow the number of DNA copies you have.
-It’s like a targeted copy machine for DNA or RNA.
-If there’s just one copy of the target DNA or RNA in your sample, the PCR process makes billions of copies, which can then be detected.
-PCR offers superior accuracy and/or speed when compared to other detection methods, like culture.
+When DNA is heated to a temperature (approximately 90°C), the two strands come apart, exposing the bases (these are known as the parent strands).
+Through cooling and heating at specific temperatures in repeating cycles, the exposed bases on both strands will be matched to new bases, creating new strands that are complementary to the parent strand.
+Done over and over, this process will exponentially increase the number of DNA copies that are present.

 PCR like a targeted copy machine for DNA or RNA.
 If there’s just one copy of the target DNA or RNA in your sample, the PCR process makes billions of copies, which can then be detected.
 PCR offers superior accuracy, speed, and ease-of-use when compared to other detection methods, like standard culture methods.

 |# of DNA Strands||2||4||16||1,024||1,048,576||1,073,741,824||3.43 x 10^10||1.09 x 10^12|

 There are usually more than 2 strands of DNA present in a sample, but even with that amount to start, by cycle 40 there are over 1 trillion copies of nucleic acid that have been synthesized.